m7a/lo-maenmpc/README.md

 ## Functions for Offline Satellite Usage

-When running with an offline satellite which only scrobbles to local files, tere may be a chance to import these scrobbles back into Maloja.
+When running with an offline satellite which only scrobbles to local files, there may be a chance to import these scrobbles back into Maloja.
 The `import-scrobbles` function serves to implement this, expecting to be presented with one scrobble per line.
 Similarly, `-export-stickers` generates a stickers database containing the ratings _and_ playcounts such that it becomes possible